thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 ```

 ### Installing the Apama Server Script
-Clone the thin-edge.io examples github repository to the home directory of the Raspberry Pi:
+Clone the thin-edge.io examples GitHub repository to the home directory of the Raspberry Pi:

 ```
 cd ~